Dramloc/express-mongoose-template/README.md

 | `PORT`               | `8080`                              | The port used by the HTTP server (more information [here](https://nodejs.org/api/net.html#net_server_listen_port_host_backlog_callback)) |
 | `HOST`               | `localhost`                         | The host used by the HTTP server (more information [here](https://nodejs.org/api/net.html#net_server_listen_port_host_backlog_callback)) |
 | `MONGODB_URL`        | `mongodb://localhost:27017/example` | The MongoDB connection string (more information [here](https://docs.mongodb.com/manual/reference/connection-string/))                    |

+> If new environment variables are required by the app, they should be added to the `.env.example` to document them.

 ## Linting